idaholab/Deep-Lynx/readme.md

 **Testing**

 This application uses [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/) for its unit and integration tests.
 Visit their respective websites and documentation to learn more about how to use and develop tests with their platforms.
-Only Gremlin functionality of the application is tested at the present time.

-Currently, in order to run tests you must provide the application with a data source endpoint.
-The data source must be a graph database and the data source endpoint must be to a [Gremlin API](https://tinkerpop.apache.org/gremlin.html).
-If you do not have access to a data source and cannot set one up locally, testing commands have been provided for creating a local instance of Gremlin's in memory graph database [TinkerGraph](http://tinkerpop.apache.org/javadocs/3.2.2/full/org/apache/tinkerpop/gremlin/tinkergraph/structure/TinkerGraph.html).

 **IMPORTANT NOTE**